syslogic/extjs-nvd3-charts/README.md

-# NVD3 as Sencha ExtJS Package
+# NVD3.js Bindings as Sencha ExtJS Package

 This project is similar to the ExtJS 4 & Touch bindings, as well as the AngularJS directives.